trackman1997/Thrive/BUILDING.md

 - cmake

-Everything except unreal engine must be installed so that it is included in the syustem PATH.
+Everything except unreal engine must be installed so that it is included in the system PATH.

 You can check whether a program is in PATH by opening a command prompt/terminal and running the program by typing its name.